 Toxic relationships: ‘Why walking away from my mum was the best thing I could have done’

-Singer Ellie Goulding has described her relationship with her mother as ‘unfixable’.
-But turning your back on the ‘only mother you have’ is a lot more complicated than people can imagine, writes Amanda Cassidy in conversation with those who have done similar.
+Turning your back on the 'only mother you have' is a lot more complicated than people can imagine, writes Amanda Cassidy in conversation with those who have done similar.